reusserl/imscp/gui/themes/default/README.md

+# i-MSCP default theme

+This is the default theme for i-MSCP.

-# Distribution files
+## Distribution files

-## Introduction

-File located in the `./dist` directory are distribution files that used in production environments where development mode is disabled.
+File located in the `./dist` directory are distribution files that are used in production environments.
 The intent is to minimizeserver-load and the page-load time by concatenating and minifying html, css and js sources.

-## Howto build distribution files
+### Howto build distribution files

-### Setup environment
+#### Setup environment

-#### Node.js installation
+##### Node.js installation

 As root user, run the following commands: